 Hurd Lake (718) - 2 miles west, 3 miles south of Hurdsfield.
-Holds smaller perch.
+New perch lake, with good numbers of 8- to 9-inch perch.
 (No ramp).

 Knife River (392) - In Dunn and Mercer counties.
-Connected to Missouri River, so a variety of fish species can be caught.
-(No ramp).
+Connected to the Missouri River, so a variety of fish species available.
+(No ramp)

-Lake Sakakawea (020) - Near the cities of Williston, New Town, Garrison and Riverdale.
+Lake Sakakawea (020) - Near cities of Williston, New Town, Garrison and Riverdale.
+See separate Missouri River System report.
 (Fishing pier).